pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ![my life](expectations.png){: h='300'}

-Usually reality will hit you with a phrase `solver finished, model status: unfeasible`.
+However, reality will hit you, usually using a phrase like: `solver finished, model status: unfeasible`.
 Yes, mathematical models are not ready for unreal expectations.

-Then, you realize, as I did, that it would be handful not to add all the constraints as rules written in stone, but maybe we could find "the best possible solution" that breaks the fewer constraints as possible.
-Let's see how we can do that.
+It would be handful not to add all the constraints like rules written in stone, but maybe there's a way to find "the best possible solution" that breaks the fewer constraints as possible, and just on the amount that is needed.

 ## The "easy-to-implement" solutions